samhowes/rules_msbuild/gazelle/dotnet/Readme.md

 This will run a precompiled executable for your platform and generate build rules for proto_library and rules_msbuild targets. (windows-amd64, darwin-amd64 or linux-amd64 are supported).

-This binary is also packaged with `SamHowes.Bzl` and can be run with `samhowes.bzl gazelle`.
+This binary is also packaged with `SamHowes.Bzl` and can be run with `bzl gazelle`.

 ### Use gazelle-dotnet alongside your existing gazelle rule